 Our forty foot 5th Wheel RV was very roomy inside.
 Our three favorite features of the RV were that it had a spacious kitchen that allowed us to prepare meals as we would in our “sticks and bricks” home.
 It also had a large shower and an apartment size washer and dryer.

 When towing a 5th wheel RV I found I always had to plan ahead and be sure my route was able to accommodate the length and height of my RV.
-It was important to be sure my route did not include bridges with low clearance, narrow roads and tight areas where I might get into trouble.
+It was important to be sure my route did not include bridges with low clearance, narrow roads, and tight areas where I might get into trouble.
 It’s thirteen and a half foot height had to be considered!
-I especially had to pay attention to the RV parks that I wanted to stay at to be sure I would be able to navigate their premises.
+I especially had to pay attention to the RV parks that I wanted to stay to be sure I would be able to navigate their premises.

 Now, I have driven forty-foot class A diesel RV’s that I got in trouble with, but not as much as in my 5th wheel RV!
-I could always get the class A RV into an RV site, but backing the 5th wheel could be a bit more of a challenge.
+I could always get the class A RV into an RV site, but backing the sixty-foot 5th wheel (truck and trailer) could be a bit more of a challenge.
 I have observed other 5th wheel RV owners struggle getting settled into their RV sites.
-We have watched 5th wheel owners damage their new RV’s because they had no idea of how to handle the trailering aspect of owning that type of vehicle.
+We have watched 5th wheel owners damage their new RV’s because they had no idea how to handle the trailering aspect of owning that type of vehicle.

 This really seems to be the big challenge and difference between a 5th wheel RV and a motorized one.
 The less you know about trailering and backing a long trailer, the more stress you will have when it comes to moving it from place to place.
+The wheels of the trailer do not follow the same track as the truck!

 We always suggest to new RV owners that renting an RV before moving forward and purchasing one is a good idea.
 That is how we started and we found the experience helped us choose wisely based on our needs at that time.
 Motorized RV’s are easy to rent.
 You can also rent towable RV’s.
-You may have to go to an independent dealership to get setup, but you can rent anything you want to try if you do some research.
+You may have to go to an independent dealership to get set up, but you can rent anything you want to try if you do some research.

 Your needs and wants in a full-time RV home will be different than ours.
 The idea here is to investigate different people’s opinions on this subject, rent what you can and weigh that information against how it is that you will use the RV type that you choose.